2009 New York Yankees season

 The 2009 New York Yankees season was the 107th season for the New York Yankees franchise.
 The Yankees opened their new Yankee Stadium on April 3, 2009, when they hosted an exhibition game against the Chicago Cubs.
 The new stadium hosted its first regular season game on April 16, when the team played against the Cleveland Indians and their first playoff game against the Minnesota Twins in the ALDS on October 7, 2009.
 The Yankees swept the Twins in three games to win the divisional series.
 They won their 40th American League pennant on October 25, defeating the Los Angeles Angels of Anaheim in 6 games to advance to the World Series, where they defeated the defending World Series champion Philadelphia Phillies in six games to win their 27th World Series title on November 4.
 The Yankees finished the regular season with 103 wins and 59 losses, the best record in the majors.

-The subsequent season would be the start of a 16-year World Series drought for the Yankees, as well as for the city of New York, as the Mets lost the 2015 World Series.
+The subsequent season would be the start of a 16-year World Series championship drought for the Yankees (which as of today is still going on), as well as for the city of New York, as the Mets lost the 2015 World Series.
 The Yankees would not appear in another World Series until 2024.